cch0912/1340Project/README.md

 > Back to Main menu

-Now, if customers see that table 6 is currently vacant and they want to reserve or 'pre-occupy' table 6 before arriving the restaurant.
+Now, if customers see that table 6 is currently vacant and they want to reserve table 6 before arriving the restaurant.
 He or she should enter option C and occupy that table.
 > [Customer mode] Hello chowchunho123!
 > *Main menu*
 > - Check today’s dishes ------- A